There has been a forgiving putter boom in the past few years and many brands have rushed out ‘forgiving’ putters quickly into the market.

 Let’s dive in with a quick summary of our top picks.

-Most Forgiving Blade Putter Option 2: Odyssey Tri-Hot 5K #2 putter (click to see)
+Best Blade Option: Odyssey Tri-Hot 5K #2 putter (click to see)

 Product Spec Comparison Of The Most Forgiving Putters